 Cut To We See Screenwriting

-Recently on Twitter it was noted that your script absolutely should not contain “We see” in your action description or exposition.
-This would result in the reader throwing your script into the recycle pile.
+It is often discussed in screenwriting classes, seminars and even occasioanlly here on Twitter that your screenplay absolutely should not contain “WE SEE” in your action description or exposition.
+This would result in the reader throwing your script into the recycle pile...
+I mean hitting the delete button.*

 It makes perfect sense!
 It screams, “I am an amateur!”
 But really, it doesn’t, and it’s just one more thing to distract you from writing a good story.
-Professional writers use "We see" all the time… yes I know they are professionals and produced; they can get away with it.
+Professional writers use WE SEE all the time… yes I know they are professionals and produced; they can get away with it.
+Yes and no.

 Here is an example for how a professional writer that I have a lot of respect for used the “we see” analytic:

-William Goldman and his script for THE SEA KINGS (dated August, 1995 draft)
+William Goldman and his script for THE SEA KINGS (dated August, 1995 draft), page one:

 FADE IN ON An 18th Century Sailing Ship.
 Dusk.
 Quiet blue water.
 We are looking at the ship through a telescope.
 We follow the telescope as it moves the length of the sailing ship.
 One thing seems a little strange –- -- the ship we are seeing seems totally deserted.
 Now – CUT TO

-My God the so-called rules this man has broken and not just on the first page but in the first freaking paragraph!
+My God the so-called rules these men break, and Goldman not just on the first page but in the first freaking paragraph!
+Search the Internet for professional and produced screenplays and you'll see plenty usage of WE SEE, CUT TO, WE HEAR...blah blah.

 About the Author